church%26empire-africa-after-1600.jpg

 This page explores Christians in Africa relating to power after 1600.
 These communities will be important, as the Pew Center writes, “if demography is destiny, then Christianity’s future lies in Africa.
 By 2060, a plurality of Christians – more than four-in-ten – will call sub-Saharan Africa home, up from 26% in 2015.”

-Part 2: Wakanda — Not Conquered, Not Conquerors — A Portrait of a Chosen People?
-Part 2 of a five part series on The Theology of Marvel’s Black Panther explores the portrait of Wakanda as Afro-futurist but also a near-ideal people in a world where colonization is the rule, not the exception.
-Wakanda is linked to Ethiopia in that sense: an uncolonized Sub-Saharan African nation.
+The Theology of Marvel’s Black Panther, Part 2: Wakanda as Chosen People — Not Conquered, Not Conquerors (link opens YouTube video) This is Part 2 of a five part series on The Theology of Marvel’s Black Panther.
+It explores the portrait of Wakanda as Afro-futurist but also a near-ideal people in a world where colonization is the rule, not the exception.
+Wakanda, like Ethiopia, was never colonized.
 The Ethiopian cross is even present in the movie.
 And Ethiopia's Christian faith is also important in real history, as a force against Western European influence during the older age of colonialism, as well as the modern age of capitalism.
 Wakanda is also a "chosen people" image also portrayed by the Hebrew Bible, especially when we look at a human community in a garden land, who have received a divine from above, resulting in the power of women and more.

 Dr. Vince Bantu, Assistant Professor of Church History at Fuller Seminary and Founder-Director of the Meachum School of Haymanot, joins Mako Nagasawa to appreciate Marvel's Black Panther.
 We talk about church history, Christian ethics and theology, and the lessons we need to learn today.